HŽ series 6112: Sub-series (Croatian Railways)

-Sub-series 200 and 300 appear to be slightly different than those from initial sub-series (000 and 100), mainly regarding minor differences in painting schemes and frontal exterior design.
+Sub-series 200 and 300 appear to be slightly different than those from initial sub-series (000 and 100), mainly involving minor differences in painting schemes and the curvature of the front.

-As far as livery is concerned, units dominated by blue and white side coloring are intended for suburban transport, while units dominated by red and white side coloring are intended for regional transport on longer lines.
-Prototype of the train, unit 6 112 001, has its own livery scheme which is dominated by white and grey colors.
+Units painted with red stripes indicate regional units, while units with blue stripes indicate units with a suburban interior configuration.
+The prototype units have significantly different liveries, with the regional prototype unit (6 112 001) having a combination of white, gray and a red stripe and the suburban prototype unit (6 112 101) having a design close to the current suburban sub-series livery.

-All sub-series are compatibile for mutual coupling while in service.
+All sub-series are fully compatible with each other for mutual coupling while in service.